Hello and welcome!

 What I do

-I dye yarn and fibre with natural indigo.
-It's a challenging process and quite different to dyeing with acid dyes.
+I dye yarn and fibre with indigo.
+It is quite different to dyeing with acid dyes.
 You can read more about indigo here.

 When I am not dyeing, or at a textile fair I experiment with new yarns, stitch my one-off textiles, make arty books and lampshades or otherwise wield a needle, scissors or scalpel.